 What benefits does your spouse get?
 Because Social Security is insurance designed to protect families, your spouse, even your divorced spouse if you were married at least ten years, is entitled to Social Security benefits based on your income.
 The spousal benefit amount is half of the amount of your benefit if that amount is larger than what your spouse would receive based on his or her own income.
 And, after you pass, your surviving spouse or divorced spouse if you were married at least ten years, is entitled to your full Social Security benefits if that is larger than the amount your spouse would otherwise get based on his or her own income.

-The NASI toolkit provides questions to ask based on a range of situations in which you might find yourself, including whether you should keep working and claim benefits.
+The National Association for Social Insurance toolkit provides questions to ask based on a range of situations in which you might find yourself, including whether you should keep working and claim benefits.
 To read the toolkit, click here.

 Here’s more from Just Care: